- Last updated: 3rd March 2020

 The severity of an illness can be measured by its case-fatality or death-to-case ratio.

-In percentage terms, 0.05% of those who’ve had flu this season in the United States (based on the figures above) have died from it.
+In percentage terms, around 0.06% of those who’ve had flu this season in the United States (based on the figures above) have died from it.

 Worldwide, annual flu epidemics are estimated to result in about 3 to 5 million cases of severe illness, according to the WHO, and about 290,000 to 650,000 respiratory deaths.

-Based on the figures so far around the new coronavirus outbreak, which causes fever and a cough, 2.2% of those with confirmed cases have died.
+Based on the figures so far around the new coronavirus outbreak, which causes fever and a cough, ranges from 1.4% outside China - to 3.4% if you include the China figures.

 Medical journal The Lancet warns any estimates should be “treated with great caution because not all patients have concluded their illness (ie, recovered or died) and the true number of infections and full disease spectrum are unknown”.